kubecost/docs/multi-cluster.md

-Multi-cluster
+Contexts
 =============

-Kubecost supports the ability to view cost and health data across multiple Kubernetes clusters and cloud providers.
+Kubecost supports the ability to monitor multiple **contexts** of clusters.
+A **context** refers to either a single monitored cluster, or a set of clusters that leverage persistent storage.

-Below are the steps for adding an additional cluster on the **Kubecost Business & Enterprise** tier.
+Below are the steps for adding additional contexts on the **Kubecost Business & Enterprise** tier.

 ## Add from frontend

-When adding a cluster directly from the frontend, Kubecost adds it locally for your browser.
-To make this cluster accessible to other users in your organization, follow the steps to [add at install-time](#add-at-install-time) below.
+When adding a **context** directly from the frontend, Kubecost adds it locally for your browser.
+To make this **context** accessible to other users in your organization, follow the steps to [add at install-time](#add-at-install-time) below.

 1. Install Kubecost on the additional cluster you would like to view.
 The recommended Kubecost install path is available at [kubecost.com/install](https://www.kubecost.com/install).